oneclickvirt/oneclickvirt.github.io/docs/en/guide/docker/docker_install.md

 ```

 :::tip
-The environment installation process may require you to reboot the server and then execute the script again, see the instructions after the script is run for more details
+The installation process may require a reboot.
+If prompted, reboot the server and run the script again.
 :::

 ## Detect whether Docker supports limiting container hard disk size